danthorpe/YapDatabaseExtensions/README.md

 ## Usage

-This framework defines a `Persistable` protocol which should be implemented on your types which get stored in YapDatabase.
+This framework extends a `YapDatabaseTransaction` and `YapDatabaseConnection` with type-safe `read`, `write` and `remove` APIs with both synchronous and asynchronous variants.
+However, to leverage such APIs, your own domain types must conform to some generic protocols.

+### Persistable

+The `Persistable` protocol defines how the object will be indexed in YapDatabase.
+It extends the generic `Identifiable` protocol.

 ```swift